YotsubaLove/GJK_DS/README.md

   When the distance becomes zero, a collision is detected, and the vehicle speed at that time is output.

 Future Plans
-  Extension to 3D space
+  1,Extension to 3D space
-  Application to more complex polygonal and mesh data Improved visualization tools
+  2,Application to more complex polygonal and mesh data 3,Improved visualization tools